Zhaolu-K/OrderProbe/README.md

 This repository contains **OrderProbe**, a new benchmark from our ACL 2026 paper for testing how well large language models handle word order. **The main question we're asking is: Can AI models figure out the correct word order when we scramble it?** We solve the problem of multiple correct answers by using short four-character phrases from Chinese, Japanese, and Korean that have only one right way to arrange them.

+Large language models (LLMs) excel at semantic understanding, yet their ability to reconstruct internal structure from scrambled inputs remains underexplored.
+Sentence-level restoration is ill-posed for automated evaluation because multiple valid word orders often exist.
+We introduce OrderProbe, a deterministic benchmark for structural reconstruction using fixed four-character expressions in Chinese, Japanese, and Korean, which have a unique canonical order and thus support exact-match scoring.
+Experiments on twelve widely used LLMs show that structural reconstruction remains difficult even for frontier systems: zero-shot recovery frequently falls below 35\%.

 ## Key Contributions

 - 🎯 **Core Research Question**: Can AI models figure out the correct word order when we scramble it?